jeremysalwen/kn0ck0ut-LV2/readme.txt

-kn0ck0ut-LV2 version 1.0 by Jeremy Salwen.
+kn0ck0ut-LV2 version 1.0 by Jeremy Salwen (jeremysalwen@gmail.com).

 An LV2 port of kn0ck0ut (http://www.freewebs.com/st3pan0va/)

 Kn0ck0ut-LV2 is an LV2 plugin to perform spectral subtraction.
 It can be used to achieve a wide variety of effects, most notably removing or extracting the